Writer Identification and Writer Retrieval Based on NetVLAD with Re-ranking: The Proposed Pipeline for Writer Identification and Writer Retrieval

 \subsubsection{Query Expansion and $k$-Reciporal Nearest Neighbors}

-A common approach in order to boost performance of information retrieval systems is automatic query expansion (QE) \cite{jordan2020re}.
-With an initial ranked lists $L(q)$ computed, query expansion reformulates each query sample $q$ and obtains the improved ranked list by re-quering using the newly formed query instead of $q$.\\ Chum et al \cite{chum2007total} proposed the following query expansion approach.
-For query $q$, a new query sample can be formed by taking average over top-$n$ spatially verified samples $\mathcal{F}$ from ranked list $L(q)$,
+A common approach to boost the performance of the information retrieval systems is automatic query expansion (QE) \cite{jordan2020re}.
+With an initial ranked list $L(q)$ computed, query expansion reformulates each query sample $q$ and obtains the improved ranked list by re-quering using the newly formed query instead of $q$.\\ Chum et al \cite{chum2007total} proposed the following query expansion approach.
+For query $q$, a new query sample can be formed by taking the average over top-$n$ spatially verified samples $\mathcal{F}$ from ranked list $L(q)$,

 where $f_{i}$ and $n$ denote the $i$th sample in $\mathcal{F}$ and total number of samples in $|\mathcal{F}|$, respectively.\\ In our problem, the features do not encode any global spatial information and thus, we have no spatial verification at hand.
 Averaging over top-$k$ samples in $L(q)$ is not much reliable since the top-$k$ samples might contain false matches.
 We propose to use a more constrained strategy by taking an average over query $q$ and its $k$-rNNs in the initial ranked list to minimizing the risk of including false matches.
 Hence, the newly formed query $q_{\text{new}}$ is computed as follows: